Kittu012/github/README.md

 # github
-This is just to learn github
+This is just to learn github.
+Learner-Harshavardhan